ansible-collections/ibm_zos_cics/docs/source/modules/csd.rst

 start_state (always, dict, )
-  The state of the CSD before the task runs.
+  The state of the CSD before the Ansible task runs.

   vsam (always, bool, )